InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 This demonstrates:
 - Help system for discoverability
-- Dependencies (deploy → build → test, plus check-cluster)
+- Safe dependencies (deploy → test → build, ensuring no untested code deploys)
 - Variables for configuration
-- Script delegation for implementation
 - Validation checks

-Note the design choices: phony targets because these are actions, not files;
-dependencies ensure correct order; validation runs before deployment; scripts contain the actual logic.
+- Clear prerequisites that enforce best practices

+Note the critical design choice: **deploy depends on test**, which depends on build.
+This dependency chain makes it impossible to accidentally deploy untested code.
+The workflow itself enforces good practices.

 ## Key Takeaways

 Make's syntax might seem intimidating at first, especially if you're coming from modern DevOps tools with YAML configurations or graphical interfaces.
 But this apparent complexity masks a powerful simplicity: Make provides a way to document, organize, and execute your DevOps workflows that is both human-readable and machine-executable.

 The fundamental concepts you've learned in this chapter form the foundation of everything that follows:

 - **Targets and prerequisites** create self-documenting workflow graphs
+- **Dependencies enforce best practices** (like always testing before deploying)
 - **Variables** make configuration visible and overridable
 - **Phony targets** represent actions rather than files (the DevOps default)
 - **Help systems** make capabilities discoverable
 - **Validation checks** catch problems early with clear messages

 Remember: the goal isn't to put all your logic in the Makefile.
-The goal is to create a **discoverable interface** that shows what's possible and delegates to scripts for complex implementation.
-The Makefile teaches the workflow; the scripts do the work.
+The goal is to create a **discoverable interface** that shows what's possible and enforces safe workflows through dependencies.

-When designing Makefiles, favor clarity over cleverness:
+When designing Makefiles, favor safety and clarity over convenience:
+- Always make deployment depend on tests
 - Use phony targets by default, file dependencies only for optimization
 - Keep conditionals simple or use separate targets instead
 - Fail fast and loud rather than hiding errors
-- Let scripts handle complex logic, not Make syntax
+- Let the dependency chain enforce your team's standards

 In the next chapter, we'll explore testing and validating Makefiles to ensure they remain reliable as your infrastructure evolves.